15 Best Nikon lens for astrophotography: (2023 Guide & Reviews)

 Shallow depth of field:

-It offers an extensive-angle of view that’s perfect for landscape photography and astrophotography.
+It offers an extensive-angle of view, perfect for landscape photography and astrophotography.

-The fast f/1.8 maximum aperture enables shooting under low light conditions and provides shallow depth of field control for selective focus imagery.
+The fast f/1.8 maximum aperture enables shooting in low-light conditions and provides a shallow depth of field for selective focus.

 High-contrast images:

-This lens features Nano Crystal Coat to reduce ghosting and flare, while the Super Integrated Coating reduces reflections on glass surfaces to produce high contrast and vivid color images.
+This lens features a Nano Crystal Coat to reduce ghosting and flare, while the Super Integrated Coating reduces reflections on glass surfaces.
+This combination produces high contrast and vivid color images.

 Conclusion: